James-QiuHaoran/Tools/openwhisk.md

 wsk action invoke myAction --result --param-file file_name
 ```

+Refer to https://github.com/apache/openwhisk/blob/master/docs/actions-docker.md and https://github.com/apache/openwhisk-runtime-python/tree/master/core/python3Action for more information.

-Create an action from customized container (for accessing files or libraries that are larger than 48MB):
+### Create an action from customized container (for accessing files or libraries that are larger than 48MB):

 ```
 # create a Dockerfile